yiwuen/Simple-Java-Game-Library/README.md

 # Welcome to Simple Java Game Library (SJGL)!
 Simple Java Game Library (SJGL) is an open-source game library that uses native Java libraries.
 This tool serves as a helper library containing and providing helper classes and methods.
 Its main purpose is to speed up the game development of Java games programmed using built-in libraries.
 As of right now, SJGL only supports Windows and MacOS.
 However, in the future, there will be many more platforms that this library will support.

+Every now and then, there will be updates and bug fixes as the development of this project continues.

 ## Setting up the library
 SJGL is packaged into one .jar file.
 Head to the release page and install the latest .jar.
 1. Launch your preferred IDE (Eclipse IDE is recommended)